In this article, we’ll take a deep dive into the Portugal Golden Visa for UK citizens.

 Portugal Golden Visa for UK Citizens Post-Brexit

 Before Brexit, UK citizens weren’t eligible for the Portugal Golden Visa, as they were still considered members of the EU.
-The program is not open to EU citizens.
+The program isn’t open to EU citizens.

 Benefits of the Portugal Golden Visa for UK Citizens